 Here’re the main things you want to do in this step:

 - Read through your manuscript and make sure it flows.
 Remember the transformation or promise your book delivers on.
 Make sure you’ve delivered on your promise.

 - Add in the front and back matter.
 This includes: Book title page, Bonus page (optional), Copyright page, Table of contents, Acknowledgement and/ or dedication (optional), Author about page, Resources/ Index (optional).
 If you’re not sure what to include on any of these pages, check out a few published books on Amazon.

 - If you plan to use your book to generate leads for a business, offer your readers a bonus.
-Here’s how the bonus works… In your book (I suggest at the beginning and then in several relevant chapters) tell the reader that you have bonus material for them.
+Here’s how the bonus works… In your book (I suggest at the beginning and then in several relevant chapters) tell the reader you have bonus material for them.
 Then send the reader to a website page where they can enter their email address in exchange for the bonus.
 Some good bonuses include free audio, video, workbook, templates, etc.